Bootstrapping: doing business without a loan

 Why would you choose bootstrapping?

-- It prevents high debts for you as a (young) company and limits your interest costs.
+- It prevents high debts and limits your interest costs.

 - It ensures that you retain control over your company and shares because you do not need external financing.

 - It can stimulate your business competences, because you enter into strategic relationships and because you gain experience with new sides of entrepreneurship.
 For example, by exchanging products or working together.

 - Bootstrapping can increase your creditworthiness, because you develop your business debt-free.
 This comes in handy if you still want to borrow money at a later time.